alikariminik/Milestone-Project-Two/README.md

 [TomTomAPI|PlacebyID](https://developer.tomtom.com/search-api/documentation/place-by-id-service/place-by-id#request-parameters)

 ### Planned / Scrapped Features
-I had further ideas for additional features for this applicaiton but due to different reasons, these were either not pursued or scrapped during implementation and testing.
+I had further ideas for additional features for this application but due to different reasons, these were either not pursued or scrapped during implementation and testing.

-The first of which was my plans to implement an additional API which was capable of displaying current avergae flight prices to the suggested destination.
-This would have shown on the page along side where the suggested location is displayed.
+The first of which was my plans to implement an additional API which was capable of displaying current average flight prices to the suggested destination.
+This would have shown on the page alongside where the suggested location is displayed.
 I looked at several travel APIs which appeared to support this feature.
 The first of which was the SkyScanner API.
 Unfortunately, this was not free and you need to be an affiliate of Skyscanner to utilise the API.
-The next was Google Flights, but unforuntately this was shut down in 2018.
+The next was Google Flights, but unfortunately this was shut down in 2018.
 I also looked into Kayak, TripAdvisor and Expedia APIs but again these were either too complicated for me or locked behind paywalls again.
-So after spending a signifcant period of time on this research, I abandoned this feature.
+So after spending a significant period of time on this research, I abandoned this feature.

-In addition to an additional API, I also wanted to incorporate a "Previous Question Button" which would take the usuer back to the previous question asked and also remove the user's answer for that question from the Answers array.
+In addition to an additional API, I also wanted to incorporate a "Previous Question Button" which would take the user back to the previous question asked and also remove the user's answer for that question from the Answers array.
 However, after initial set up, the answers were not being removed from the Answers array and there was an issue which would result in the "Previous Question Button" disappearing and not re-appearing if the user went back to the initial question and then moved to the second question.
 After consultation with my CodeInstitute Tutor, it was agreed that due to time constraints, this feature would be scrapped as it was not essential to the overall functionality of the project.

-Finally, it would have been nice to have included a button which would have immediately returned another random destination after one had already been suggested in order to avoid the user having to re-complete the questionaire.
+Finally, it would have been nice to have included a button which would have immediately returned another random destination after one had already been suggested in order to avoid the user having to re-complete the questionnaire.
 If I looked to expand on this project in the future, this and the other removed / scrapped features alluded to above would be on my list of additions.

 ### Languages Used